d-krupke/cpsat-primer/README.md

 Maybe we already have a good intuition on how the solution will look like (this could be, because we already solved a similar model, have a good heuristic, etc.).
-In this case it may be useful, to tell CP-SAT about it so it can incorporate this knowledge into its search.
+In this case it may be useful, to tell CP-SAT about it, so it can incorporate this knowledge into its search.
 For Mixed Integer Programming Solver, this often yields a visible boost, even with mediocre heuristic solutions.
 For CP-SAT I actually also encountered downgrades of the performance if the hints weren't great (but this may depend on the problem).